pauladarias/CV/README.md

 </div>

 ***
-<p align = "justify">I am a recent Junior Full Stack Developer, based in London, recently gratuated from a intense and selective development course in Makers Academy, London.
+<p align = "justify">I am a recent Junior Software Developer, based in London, recently gratuated from a intense and selective development course in Makers Academy, London.
 </p>